v3sKer/pfr/README.md

 To use this program, follow these steps:

 1. Clone the repository or download the ZIP file.
-2. Open the solution file (`StudentChooserApp.sln`) in Visual Studio.
+2. Open the folder in Visual Studio.
 3. Build the solution by selecting Build > Build Solution from the main menu.
 4. Start the program by pressing F5 or selecting Debug > Start Debugging from the main menu.